Nerudas/pkg_prototype/README.md

 Module for displaying the latest Prototype items

 * **Sitemap - Prototype Plugin**
-Plugin for adding the Prototype section to sitemap
+Plugin for adding the Prototype section to sitemap*

+**System - Prototype Shortcodes Plugin**
+Plugin for displaying prototype items via shortcodes